natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Glorious.md

 * Numerous fast-firing 102 mm provides steady damage output at mid-to-close range
 * Huge empty space at the bow and stern can absorb several hits from shells and torpedoes
 * Quite fast and manoeuvrable, despite the size
-* Equipped with 40 torpedoes for aerial denial barrages
+* Equipped with 40 torpedoes for area denial barrages

 '''Cons:'''